Classification of Du Val del Pezzo surfaces of Picard rank one in characteristic two and three: Classification of Du Val del Pezzo surfaces in characteristic two and three

 We start with the case where $K_X^2=1$.
 The pairs of $Y_0$ and $Y=Y_1$ are listed as in Table \ref{table:deg1}, where $n$ is the number of the NECs on $Y_1$.

 The isomorphism class of $Y_1$ is independent of the choice of $E_{f_1}$ by virtue of the $\MW(Y_0)$-action.
+On the other hand, $Y_0$ is the blow-up of $Y_1$ at the base point of $|-K_{Y_1}|$.
 Hence there is one-to-one correspondence between the isomorphism classes of $Y_0$ and those of $Y_1$.
 Theorems \ref{extell} and \ref{q-ell} now show the assertion (1) of Theorem \ref{isom} in the case where $K_X^2=1$ and $p=2$.

 Next, we consider the case where $K_X^2=2$.
 Then $Y=Y_2$, which is the blow-down of an NEC in one of $Y_1$ listed in Table \ref{table:deg1}.
 The pairs of $Y_1$ and $Y_2$ are listed as in Table \ref{table:deg2}, where $n$ is the number of the NECs on $Y_2$.